Lou Brouillard

-Lucien Pierre Brouillard, better known as Lou Brouillard, (May 23, 1911 – September 14, 1984), was a Canadian professional boxer who held the World Welterweight Title and a version of the World Middleweight Title.
+Lucien Pierre Brouillard, better known as Lou Brouillard, (May 23, 1911 – September 14, 1984), was a Canadian professional boxer who held the Undisputed World Welterweight and Undisputed World Middleweight Titles.
 Statistical boxing website BoxRec ranks Brouillard as the 14th best middleweight of all-time and the 3rd best Canadian boxer ever.
 During his career he faced the likes of Mickey Walker, Young Corbett III, Jimmy McLarnin, Marcel Thil, and Fred Apostoli.
 Brouillard was inducted into the World Boxing Hall of Fame in 2000 and the International Boxing Hall of Fame in 2006.

 Boxing career

 World welterweight champion

 According to an "Oddities of the Sports World" newspaper column of Sept.
 23, 1931, Brouillard started as a right-handed boxer.
 Early on, however, he broke some rib bones on his right side, hampering his ability to hit with his right hand.
 He therefore converted to a southpaw.

 Brouillard turned pro in 1928 and racked up an impressive 61-7 record before his was given a title shot by Jack Thompson for the World Welterweight title.
 On October 23, 1931, after knocking down Thompson four times during the course of the bout, Brouillard was awarded the unanimous decision and emerged as the new titleholder.
 However, he would lose the title during his first defense just a few months later on January 28, 1932 to Jackie Fields.